ItsRichHeart/GuardianTechnicalResources/README.md

 If you click on the side there will be updates.
 When you press this you can see a .mcpack download and a .zip download.
   The .mcpack download is the easiest way of installing the resource pack to Minecraft.
 This works on iOS and Windows 10 and Windows 11.
   The .zip download is mainly for Android.
 You will have to use a file editor to copy this .zip to the following location (version 1.18.0 or higher) `Android/data/com.mojang.minecraftpe/files/games/com.mojang/resource_packs`.
 When you copy the .zip there, uncompress the .zip file into a folder.
-The folder would have the name `GuardianTechnicalResouces`
+The folder would have the name `GuardianTechnicalResources`

 **Credit and Contents**